hemrathore/Stock-Sentiment-Analysis/readme.md

 Then using matplotlib to create a plot for analysing the trend.

-Symbols are just a shorthand way of describing a company's stock.
+Ticker symbols are just a shorthand way of describing a company's stock.